machenjie/node-thread-pool/README.md

   console.log('end cancel', (new Date()).toISOString());
 })();
 ```
-Note: if the thread count is more than 10, after you use the console.log in every thread, you will get a warnning: (node:9768) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+Note: If the thread count is more than 10, after you use the console.log in every thread, you will get a warnning: (node:9768) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 error listeners added.
 Use emitter.setMaxListeners() to increase limit.
 You can add "--trace-warnings" start option to check more information.

+Note: Each thread has a separate global data
 ## API

 ### ThreadPool(threadNum, maxRunningTask)